kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### Why is this Pixel feature missing? {#missing-pixel-feature}

-Most Pixel-exclusive features are proprietary and thus cannot be added without tedius reverse engineering that takes away from development time.
+Most Pixel-exclusive features are proprietary and thus cannot be added without tedious reverse engineering that takes away from development time.
 This includes:

 - New Google Assistant
 - Weather on the lock screen or ambient display